 The quiet is suddenly disturbed by brass gongs beating a steady rhythm from within deep recesses around the courtyard.
 Six doors open and from each emerges a procession with a bound prisoner at its centre, feet bare, head shaven, eyes cast down, dressed in black rags.
 They are flanked by members of the Imperial Guard, resplendent in multi-coloured tunics, bearing highly-polished weapons of execution.

 The prisoners are made to kneel, their shaven heads placed upon the wooden blocks, their necks pulled long.
 The beating of the gongs reaches a crescendo, the swords are raised high, and a single, deeper-noted gong signals the final cut.
 Six heads roll upon the sand and the reverberations decline to silence.

 Lord Spy, newly appointed Chief Counsellor, Master of the Imperial Seals, Administrator of the One Hundred Departments, is observing discreetly from an upper balcony.
 He enjoys watching death, the more so when the victims are traitors to the Empire, and particularly when they are personal enemies.

 He leaves the balcony and hurries towards the Imperial Presence, guards falling back at his approach.
-The Imperial Secretary sees him coming and alerts his master, the Emperor himself.
+The Imperial Secretary sees him coming and alerts his master.